Terrorism’s Impact on Economy

 What to do?

 Well if you have read the above, the answer is quite simple: put your money into countries that are economically strong and believe in democracy.
 No matter what happens, their currencies will recover enabling your wealth to remain protected.
 Besides, do not look at short term trends and/or tendencies when making important financial decisions – analyse the fundamentals and make middle term bets: that way you will cash in at all times.
-The recent Manchester and London attacks will not harm neither the pound, nor the British economy.
+The Manchester and London attacks will not harm either the pound nor the British economy, for example.

 Anything else?
 Well, stay safe, think safe, keep your money safe and bet democracies!